 Inflation Rate in Vietnam averaged 5.86 percent from 1996 until 2022, reaching an all time high of 28.24 percent in August of 2008 and a record low of -2.60 percent in July of 2000.
 This page provides the latest reported value for - Vietnam Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Vietnam Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Inflation Rate in Vietnam is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Vietnam to stand at 3.40 in 12 months time.
-In the long-term, the Vietnam Inflation Rate is projected to trend around 3.50 percent in 2022 and 3.00 percent in 2023, according to our econometric models.
+Inflation Rate in Vietnam is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Vietnam Inflation Rate is projected to trend around 2.50 percent in 2023, according to our econometric models.